 Some chapters are short with only a few cases detailed, whereas others are longer going into more background and more detail on the particular cases being examined.
 In Part II of Parents Who Kill, Fatal Fathers are explored, opening with the case of Mick and Mairead Philpott whose pictures feature on the front cover.

 A huge case in the UK in 2012, this is a lengthy chapter discussing the complicated family life of the Philpotts, leading through to the devastating night a decision was made to set fire to the family home.
 A miscalculated and fatal act, most likely in an attempt to obtain a bigger house and to avoid an impending residency hearing set for the following day.
-The ferocity and speed in which a fire can spread were clearly underestimated.
+The ferocity and speed at which a fire can spread were clearly underestimated.

 All six of the Philpotts children in the house that night perished in the fire.
 What makes this case even more tragic is the act put on by the Philpotts to the police, the cameras, and the public.
 An attempt at sympathy and a mask that this event was a terrible and unexpected tragedy.

 The public felt their pain imagining how truly devastating it must be to lose your children in such a way.
 When it was revealed weeks later that the fire was in fact set by the parents’ own hands, they quickly became targets of a misled and angry British public.